What are the CBD hemp oil effects?

 It’s amazing how one plant extract can potentially do so many things – and the benefits of CBD far outweigh the side effects of CBD.
-But, before we get into the potential side effects of CBD, let’s remind ourselves as to what CBD is and where it comes from.
+But, before we get into the potential CBD hemp oil effcts, let’s remind ourselves as to what CBD is and where it comes from.

-CBD (also known as cannabidiol) is a natural compound found in the cannabis plant.
-In fact, CBD is one of over 100 compounds that derives from cannabis plants, another being THC.
+CBD is a natural compound found in the cannabis plant.
+In fact, CBD is one of over 100 compounds that derives from cannabis plants, another one of them being THC.

 How does CBD make you feel?